Accesibility Adjustments

 Number of pointsless than 50 pointsgreater than or equal to 50 points and less than 60 pointsgreater than or equal to 60 points and less than 70 pointsgreater than or equal to 70 points and less than 80 pointsgreater than or equal to 80 points and less than 90 pointsgreater than or equal to 90 points

-Music Academy / GENERAL MUSIC PEDAGODY / SOUND RECORDING AND EDITING II
+Music Academy / GENERAL MUSIC PEDAGODY / MANAGEMENT IN CULTURE I

 Course IDCourse statusSemesterECTS creditsLessons (Lessons+Exercises+Laboratory)